Helping Ukraine resuming a normal life in its Liberated TerritoriesAugust 08, 2023

 This is based on a needs assessment approach.
 In Izyum EUAM Ukraine personnel met local partners to understand their requirements.
 Discussions took place with the Police Commander, the Head of the Prosecution and the Mayor.

-EUAM Ukraine’s efforts in the LATs are delivered by employing a combination of advice, training, and operational capacity building support, including with resources from across the Mission’s departments, as well as with the support of rapid deployment tools such as Visiting Experts and Specialised Teams.
+EUAM Ukraine’s efforts in the LATs are delivered by employing a combination of advice, training, and operational capacity building support, including with resources from across the Mission’s

 The Mission is committed to supporting the people of the LATs of Ukraine striving to rebuild their lives and institutions.